qmk/qmk_firmware/keyboards/xo87/rgb/readme.md

 make xo87/rgb:default        # builds the default firmware make xo87/rgb:via            # builds the via firmware
 ```
-The keyboard uses a DFU bootloader.
+The keyboard uses a DFU bootloader.<br>
+To enter DFU mode, hold the escape key while plugging in your keyboard.<br>
 To make a keymap and use dfu to flash it:

 ```sh
 make xo87/rgb:default:flash  # builds and flashes the default version